Women and the environment: Asia and Pacific Islands

 In the Asian and Pacific Island regions, 58% of women involved in the economy are found in the agriculture sector.
-This involves work in own-account farms, labor in small enterprises for processing fruits, vegetables and fish, paid and unpaid work on other peoples land, and collecting forest products.
+This involves work in own-account farms, labor in small enterprises for processing fruits, vegetables and fish, paid and unpaid work on other people's land, and collecting forest products.

 Out of all the women working in this sector, 10–20% have been found to have tenure to the land they work on.
 Reasons for this number include economic and legal barriers.
-For example, in terms of loans women are found to get fewer and less loans to acquire land than men.
+For example, women get fewer and smaller loans to acquire land than men.

 One other factor that plays into women's land rights for agriculture is the cultural norms of the area.
-In the Asian and the Pacific women's societal roles have been defined by patriarchal norms of the larger global society, where men are viewed as breadwinners and women are viewed as caretakers.
+In Asia and the Pacific, women's societal roles have been defined by patriarchal norms, where men are viewed as breadwinners and women are viewed as caretakers.
 This can be expressed through the number of hours women spend doing unpaid care work per day.
 In developing countries in total, women spend 4 hours and 30 minutes of care work a day versus the 1 hour and 2 minutes that men spend.